Max-Pursche/Sorting/README.md

 # Sorting
 Max Pursche, UVM CompSci

-A collection of sorting algorithms and solved problems using said algorithms
+A collection of sorting algorithms Ive made and problems Ive solved using said algorithms